Continuous positive airway pressure (CPAP)

 Continuous positive airway pressure (CPAP) is a treatment for obstructive sleep apnoea.

 Normally when you go to sleep, your throat muscles hold your airway open.
-If you have sleep apnoea, your throat muscles relax too much when you are asleep.
-This makes your airways narrow and collapse, and you stop breathing for a moment, until your brain wakes you up to begin breathing again.
-Read more about obstructive sleep apnoea(external link)
+If you have obstructive sleep apnoea, your throat muscles no longer hold your airway open when you're asleep.
+This allows your airways to narrow and collapse, and you stop breathing for a moment, until your brain wakes you up to begin breathing again.
+Repeated and frequent interruptions of your sleep and potentially low oxygen levels will impact on your sleep quality.
+Read more about obstructive sleep apnoea

-• fixed CPAP which delivers constant pressure throughout the night
+• Fixed CPAP which delivers constant pressure throughout the night.

 CPAP is not a cure and sleep apnoea will return if you stop using CPAP or don't use it correctly.